Second Democratic debate could come down to Biden vs. Sanders

 Sanders may choose instead to burnish his progressive credentials at the debate to fend off Warren, who was onstage for Wednesday’s night debate and emerged largely unscathed, as several of the lesser-known contenders turned their fire on one another.

-For Biden, the most experienced debater in the field, Thursday is an opportunity to steady the ship after a series of rocky moments that included a flip-flop on his abortion position and the controversy over his remarks about working with segregationist senators decades ago in the interest of civility and getting things done.
+For Biden, the most experienced debater in the field, Thursday is an opportunity to steady the ship after a series of rocky moments that included a flip-flop on his abortion position and controversy over his remarks about working with segregationist senators decades ago in the interest of civility and getting things done.

-As he has done on the campaign trail, he will likely spend the night defending his record and talking about Trump rather than other Democrats.
+Biden is expected to aggressively defend his record and spend time talking about Trump rather than other Democrats, campaign officials said on Wednesday.

+He will also again stress his willingness to work with Republicans, something his campaign believes separates him from his Democratic rivals.

 Biden, 76, and Sanders, 77, will make for a sharp contrast with the younger candidates onstage, including 37-year-old Buttigieg, 52-year-old Gillibrand and 54-year-old Harris, three candidates who may represent the future of the party.

 Buttigieg, who enjoyed a brief initial surge as a candidate, comes to Miami after facing a crisis in South Bend.
-The fatal shooting of a black man by a white police officer earlier this month laid bare some of the problems Buttigieg faces with African-Americans in his city – and with black voters in general.
+The fatal shooting of a black man by a white police officer this month laid bare some of the problems Buttigieg faces with African-Americans in his city – and with black voters in general.

 Harris’ campaign has not taken flight like many political analysts expected and could use a boost from the debate.
 A polished public speaker from her days as a prosecutor and attorney general in California, she could be well positioned to make an impact.